ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 4. Be aware of the costs involved in upgrading contracts.
 For instance, copying state (e.g., user balances) from an old contract to a new contract during contract migration may require more than one transaction, meaning more gas fees.

+5. Consider implementing **timelocks** to protect users.
+A timelock refers to a delay enforced on changes to a system—timelocks can be combined with a multi-sig governance system to control upgrades: if a proposed action reaches the required approval threshhold, it doesn't execute until the predefined delay period elapses.

+Timelocks give users some time to exit the system if they disagree with a proposed change (e.g., logic upgrade or new fee schemes).
+Without timelocks, users need to trust developers not to implement arbitrary changes in a smart contract without prior notice.
+The drawback here is that timelocks restrict the ability to quickly patch vulnerabilities.

 ## Resources {#resources}
-**OpenZeppelin Upgrades OS - _A suite of tools for deploying and securing upgradeable smart contracts._**
+**OpenZeppelin Upgrades Plugins - _A suite of tools for deploying and securing upgradeable smart contracts._**
 - [GitHub](https://github.com/OpenZeppelin/openzeppelin-upgrades)
 - [Documentation](https://docs.openzeppelin.com/upgrades)